dwmkerr/hacker-laws/README.md

 - [Tip of the Day](https://tips.darekkay.com/html/hacker-laws-en.html) - Receive a daily hacker law/principle.
 - [Hacker Laws CLI](https://github.com/umutphp/hacker-laws-cli) - List, view and see random laws from the terminal!
+- [Hacker Laws Action](https://github.com/marketplace/actions/hacker-laws-action) - Adds a random Hacker Law to a pull request as a small gift for the contributor, thanks [Umut Işık](https://github.com/umutphp)

 ## Contributing